Ruby Ridge standoff: Rivera helicopter incident

-Following a flyover by a hired helicopter for Geraldo Rivera's Now It Can Be Told television show on April 18, 1992, the USMS received media reports that Weaver had shot at the helicopter.
+Following a flyover by a hired helicopter for Geraldo Rivera's Now It Can Be Told television show on April 18, 1992, the USMS received news reports that Weaver had shot at the helicopter.
 That day in Idaho, U.S. Marshals were installing surveillance cameras overlooking the Weaver property.
 In a field report dated April 18, 1992, Marshal W. Warren Mays noted the sighting of a helicopter near the Weaver property but did not report hearing any gunfire.
 In an interview with a Coeur D'Alene newspaper, Weaver denied that anyone had fired at the helicopter.
-When interviewed by the FBI, the helicopter pilot Richard Weiss said that Weaver had not fired on his helicopter.
-The Report of the RRTF to the OPR (1994) said, when the "indictment [of Weaver] was presented to the grand jury, the prosecution had evidence that no shots had been fired at the helicopter."
+When interviewed by the FBI, co-pilot Richard Weiss said that Weaver had not fired on his helicopter.
+(Note: The other pilot, Jim Gerlach, had indicated to reporters that the helicopter was fired on.)
+The Ruby Ridge Task Force report said that when the "indictment [of Weaver] was presented to the grand jury, the prosecution had evidence that no shots had been fired at the helicopter."

 Media reports that Weaver had fired on the Rivera helicopter became part of the justification later cited by U.S. Marshal Wayne "Duke" Smith and FBI HRT Commander Richard Rogers in drawing up the Ruby Ridge rules of engagement on August 21–22, 1992.
 Also, in spite of Weiss's repeated denials that shots had been fired at his helicopter, Howen charged that, as Overt Act 32 of the Weavers' Conspiracy Against the Federal Government, Randy, Vicki, and Harris fired two shots at the Rivera helicopter.

 Operation "Northern Exposure" was suspended for three months due to the confirmation hearings for United States Marshals Service Director Henry E. Hudson.

-Encounter near Weaver's cabin
+August 21 firefight

-On August 21, 1992, six Marshals were sent to scout the area to determine suitable places away from the cabin to apprehend and arrest Weaver.
+On August 21, 1992, six U.S. Marshals were sent to scout the area to determine suitable places away from the cabin to apprehend and arrest Weaver.
 The marshals, dressed in military camouflage, were equipped with night-vision goggles and M16 rifles.
-DUSMs Art Roderick, Larry Cooper, and William F. "Bill" Degan formed the reconnaissance team, while DUSMs David Hunt, Joseph Thomas, and Frank Norris formed an observation post (OP) team on the ridge north of the cabin.
+Marshals Art Roderick, Larry Cooper, and William F. "Bill" Degan formed the reconnaissance team, while Marshals David Hunt, Joseph Thomas, and Frank Norris formed an observation post (OP) team on the ridge north of the cabin.

-At one point, Roderick threw two rocks at the Weaver cabin to test the dog's reaction.
-Later, the dog, "Striker" began following the agents.
-Weaver's friend, Kevin Harris, and Weaver's 14-year-old son, Samuel, emerged and followed Striker to investigate.
-Harris and the younger Weaver said that they were hoping the dog had noticed a game animal as the cabin was out of meat.
-The recon team (Roderick, Cooper, and Degan) initially retreated through the woods in radio contact with the OP team, but later took up hidden defensive positions.
+While scouting the area, Roderick threw two rocks at the Weaver cabin to test the reaction of the family's dog, a yellow Labrador Retriever named Striker.
+Striker ran out to pursue the source of the sound.
+Weaver—in addition to his friend, Kevin Harris, and Weaver's 14-year-old son, Samuel ("Sammy")—followed Striker to investigate, hoping the dog had found a game animal, as the cabin was out of meat.
+The recon team (Roderick, Cooper, and Degan) initially retreated through the woods, but later took up hidden defensive positions.